ascopes/protobuf-maven-plugin/SECURITY.md

 unless they are explicitly included with `compile` scope, and are able to be updated without sacrificing Maven 3 support.

+Note that some dependencies must be kept in lockstep with Apache Maven.
+In the event that this is a problem, please reach out via an issue.

 ## Reporting a Vulnerability

 Please raise an issue with the details and reproduction if appropriate.